marnibrewster/ai-nourishbot/README.md

 - **Calorie Estimation**
   Estimates total calories from the detected ingredients.

-- **Nutrient Analysis**
-  Provides a detailed breakdown of key nutrients such as protein, carbohydrates, fats, vitamins, and minerals.

 - **Health Evaluation**
   Summarizes the overall healthiness of the meal and provides a health evaluation.